U.S. restricts exports to Chinese semiconductor firm Fujian Jinhua

 Fujian Jinhua makes so-called DRAM, the memory chips that make computers, phones and other devices run more quickly and smoothly.

-Micron, a maker of memory chips with factories in Virginia and Utah, has accused Fujian Jinhua and Taiwanese partner United Microelectronics Corp of stealing its chip designs in a lawsuit in California.
+Micron, a maker of memory chips with factories in Virginia and Utah, has accused Fujian Jinhua and Taiwanese partner United Microelectronics Corp (2303.TW) of stealing its chip designs in a lawsuit in California.
 In turn, the companies countersued Micron in China, where courts sided with them and banned some of Micron’s chips in China.

 “When a foreign company engages in activity contrary to our national security interests, we will take strong action to protect our national security,” Commerce Secretary Wilbur Ross said in a statement.